 - a.
-Graduate student complaints related to academic standing and performance follow processes outlined in Operating Policy 64.07 Graduate Student Appeals. s may address specific grievances arising from matters affecting academic standing and performance, other than admission to the Graduate School (see http://www.depts.ttu.edu/opmanual/OP64.01.pdf) and allegations of academic dishonesty (see the Code of Student Conduct).
-Such matters include, but are not limited to, disputes concerning comprehensive and qualifying examinations, theses and dissertations, academic probation and suspension, and graduate assistantships.
-See OP 64.07 http://www.depts.ttu.edu/opmanual/OP64.07.pdf for more information. - b.
-Appeals of course grades are made through the dean of the college in which the course is offered and are, therefore, excluded from consideration under OP 64.07; see OP 34.03 http://www.depts.ttu.edu/opmanual/OP34.03.pdf guided by process in Operating Policy 34.03 Student Grade Appeal.
+Graduate student complaints related to academic standing and performance follow processes outlined in Operating Policy 64.07 Graduate Student Appeals.
+Such matters include, but are not limited to, disputes concerning comprehensive and qualifying examinations, theses and dissertations, academic probation and suspension, and graduate assistantships. - b.
+Appeals of course grades are made through the dean of the college in which the course is offered and are guided by process in Operating Policy 34.03 Student Grade Appeal.